 By Nicole Scrivano, LMFT – Director at Life Coaching and Therapy

 Read our latest blog post: “LGBTQ Definition: Beyond the Binary” to help you understand the LGBTQ+ community and the definitions within them.

 There are many identities and labels for people that have become more commonplace.

 Often in sessions, clients and their families frequently comment on all the identities “nowadays.”

-Despite the alphabet soup that has become the LGBTQ+ community identities, most of these identities have actually been around to varying degrees.
+Despite the alphabet soup that has become the LGBTQIA2+ community identities, most of these identities have actually been around to varying degrees.

 However, the spectrum of sexuality identities and gender identities has always been present, it is just now that we have a more common language to communicate identities effectively.

 The Alphabet Soup – How Do I Use These Terms?

 An entire blog can be written on individual identities, and there are plenty of resources to help you familiarize yourself with varying identities and definitions.